niks3089/tech-blog/content/posts/token-history-problem-statement.md

 - Design the database schema to handle high volumes of token transfer data efficiently.

 #### API Development
-- Develop an API to provide access to the indexed token transfer history.
+- Develop multiple APIs to provide access to the indexed token transfer history.
 - Support querying token transfers to/from a specific wallet.
 - Implement filtering options such as date ranges and specific token types.

 ### Scope

 #### Indexer Development
-- Create a robust indexer to monitor and record token transfers from the blockchain.
+- Create an indexer which listens and record token transfers from gRPC Geyser based validator.
-- Ensure the indexer starts recording data from a specified date (e.g., October 1st).
+- Ensure the indexer is resilient to failures and ensures data correctly and availability.

 #### Database Schema Design
 - Design a schema in TimescaleDB to store token transfer data efficiently.
-- Implement partitions or hypertables for optimized querying and retention management.
+- Use its hypertable feature for optimized querying and data management.

 #### API Implementation
 - Develop JSON RPC endpoints to query token transfer history.